 Additional Tips for Caretakers:

 You can help your baby learn and grow.
 Talk, read, sing, and play together every day.
-Below are some activities to enjoy with your 2-month-old baby today.
+Below are some activities to enjoy with your 2-month-old baby today.- Cuddle, talk, and play with your baby during feeding, dressing, and bathing.

 - Help your baby learn to calm herself.
 It’s okay for her to suck on her fingers.